brandtkeller/Portfolio-Application/README.md

 # Portfolio Application

 Ember Application for the purposes of building a Personal Portfolio Website.

+## Planned Changes
+* Add a modal compenent
+* Convert home page sections to modals
+* Begin format for blog posts
+* Create blog post component
+* Begin format for demo page(s)

+## Updates

-Note: This is a mirror.
+This is a mirror.
 I host a private git server and CI/CD server where activity may be more recent.
-(If you review the Jenkinsfile, you will see the mirror is updated on merge to master branch)
+If you review the Jenkinsfile, you will see the mirror is updated on merge to master branch.

 ## Prerequisites